Benefits of Different Pinch Valve Types - AUTOMATIC VALVE

 What is the life cycle of pinch valves?

 The difference between internal and external pinch valve tubing life can be explained by examining the properties of common tubing materials.
-Inexpensive silicone and flexible PVC tubing, normally used in external pinch valves, wears out easily and must be replaced frequently.
-Elastomeric tubing materials such as EPDM or the fluoroelastomer FKM commonly used in internal pinch valves offer life ratings an order of magnitude better—with a trade-off of slightly higher upfront costs.
+Inexpensive silicone and flexible PVC tubing, normally used in external pinch valves, wear out easily and must be replaced frequently.
+Elastomeric tubing materials such as EPDM or the fluoroelastomer FKM commonly used in internal pinch valves offer life ratings an order of magnitude better, with slightly higher upfront costs.

 Are Pinch Valves useful for Medical Devices?

 The stark difference in cycle life (driven by the choice of material) is a key determinant in the selection of a pinch valve for a specific application.
-External pinch valves are best used in applications where flow path replacement is a requirement, particularly for in-vivo medical applications.
+External pinch valves are best used in applications where flow path replacement is required, particularly for in-vivo medical applications.
 For example, dialysis machines frequently replace tubing used to carry blood to eliminate cross-contamination risk.
-An internal pinch valve—with its maintenance-free design—is a better choice for in-vitro diagnostic applications where a cleaning solution can be used between patient samples.
+An internal pinch valve, with its maintenance-free design, is a better choice for in-vitro diagnostic applications where a cleaning solution can be used between patient samples.

 Fluoro-Elastomer (FKM, FFKM)